Subordination algebras in modal logic: Preliminary dualities

-Investigations on subordination algebras have to be done in a suitable categorical environment.
-In the realm of contact algebra, the first morphisms have been introduced in 1962 by de Vries in \cite{deVries} for the particular case of de Vries algebras.
-From the algebraic point of view, these are very weak morphisms since they are not even Boolean algebra homomorphisms.

 Of course, from the model point of view, morphisms should be those Boolean algebra homomorphisms that respect the subordination relation $\prec$.
-They have been taken into account in various papers (see for instance \cite{Quasimod} or [Düntsh]), and we shall consider them in this paper too, but under the name of weak morphism, as a common denominator of three other kinds of morphism we shall introduce now, and whose justification - as we shall soon see - is to reduce to modal algebra homomorphisms when applied to modal algebras.
-We arrive at different categories whose objects are the subordination algebras.
+These morphisms have been taken into account in various papers (see for instance \cite{Sourab} or \cite{Contact}), and we shall consider them in this paper too, but under the name of weak morphisms.
+They will be a common denominator of three other kinds of morphisms we shall introduce now, directly inspired from Celani's q-homomorphisms \cite[Definition 8]{Quasimod}, mainly because they reduce to usual modal algebra homomorphisms when applied to modal algebras, and because their duals are characterised exactly as in the modal case, that is continuous p-morphisms.

+Due to the last observation in the introduction, a subordination relation may be considered in two natural ways as a quasi-modal operators (as we shall see in Remark \ref{remark}), leading to four interconnected categories.